alcionai/corso/website/blog/2023-4-10-incrementals-pt2.md

 Graph API can give Corso the changes since the last backup, but there’s still a
 problem: kopia requires that all items that should appear in a snapshot be given to kopia at the time the snapshot is created.
-In essence, kopia will not automatically merge data from previous snapshots into the current snapshot.
+In essence, kopia won't automatically merge data from previous snapshots into the current snapshot.
 This is problematic because if Corso passed only the set of changed items the Graph API returned it would create a snapshot representing only those changes and a